Arabian Cartography in Riyadh

 Agha opens a drawer and shows a large map, with names written across the surface.
 None correspond with Saudi towns today, but rather with tribes that inhabited the peninsula in the past.
 ‘Here, for instance, is Riyadh but it says Al Jamama.
 That’s what Riyadh used to be called, from the tribe coming from here,’ says Agha.

 ‘Tribes were not settled of course, they moved from place to place.
 There were two great migrations every year, mentioned in the Quran.
-In winter, people went north to present-day Jordan, Iraq and Syria.
-In summer, they went to Yemen.’
+In summer, people went north to present-day Jordan, Iraq and Syria.
+In winter, they went to Yemen.’

 The climate of the Arabian Peninsula, with its vast and empty lands, meant that many parts were not mapped until late in history.
 Bedouin communities had skills and techniques for navigating and tracking in the desert, but never had the need to write them down.
 And even though old incense trails and pilgrimage routes were well-travelled, they were not used by Europeans.
 So the exact coordinates of the city of Mecca, for instance, were not mapped until the 19th century.

 Today, historical maps mainly provide a record of the past.
 Of historical trials-and-errors, of human imagination and inventiveness.
 Riyadh’s library archive in that sense serves as a reminder of what mapmaking always was about: how to make the vastness and complexity of the world possible to understand, and fit on a single piece of paper.